GameDisplayer/Deep-QLearning-Multi-Agent-Perspective-for-Traffic-Signal-Control/README.md

 cudnn : 8.1.1
 ```

 > Note : it is possible that anaconda does not have the latest version of `cudnn` available.
-If this is the case, you can download it on the [official NVIDA website](https://developer.nvidia.com/rdp/cudnn-download) and paste the dll files in `C:\Users\<name>\anaconda3\envs\<env name>\Library\bin`.
+If this is the case, you can download it on the [official NVIDIA website](https://developer.nvidia.com/rdp/cudnn-download) and paste the dll files in `C:\Users\<name>\anaconda3\envs\<env name>\Library\bin`.

 ## Code structure :

-- `TLCS` combines the files for 1-only intersection
+- `TLCS` combines the files for the 1-only intersection
 - `2TLCS` focuses on the 2-intersection simulations

 ## Docker Hub
-This [Docker Hub repo](https://hub.docker.com/repository/docker/gamedisplayer/sumo-experiments) allows you to dockerise SUMO train on the current simulation of `2TLCS`.
+This [Docker Hub repo](https://hub.docker.com/repository/docker/gamedisplayer/sumo-experiments) allows you to dockerise SUMO to train the agents on the choosen simulation.